FabFilter Saturn 2 contains one set of controls to adjust the currently selected

 can choose between:

-Tape emulation: subtle, warm or extreme tape saturation.
+Tape emulations: subtle, clean, warm or extreme tape saturation.

 audio in weird and unexpected ways.
 The Drive knob sets the amount of